Meaning of Procedure under the Law

 The distinction between Procedural Illegality and Irregularity

 In B.N.
-Nagarjan v.
-State of Karnataka, the apex court observed that irregularities means acts comprising such defects which are attributable to methodology followed during recruitment while illegality includes violation of law in toto.
+Nagarajan v.
+State of Karnataka, the apex court observed that irregularities mean acts comprising such defects which are attributable to methodology followed during recruitment while illegality includes violation of law in toto.

 In State of U.P. v.
 Desh Raj, the distinction was made crystal clear.
 The Supreme Court here averred that “an appointment which was made throwing all constitutional obligations and statutory rules to winds would render the same illegal whereas irregularity presupposes substantial compliance of the rules”.
 It means that when the term irregular is used, it is presumed that a part of the procedure to be followed has not been followed while substantial other parts which were required to be followed were followed.

 For instance, under Section 164 of the Code of Criminal Procedure, the procedure for recording of confession of accused and statements of witnesses by the Magistrate is provided.
 According to this provision, a confession can be recorded only by a Judicial Magistrate, in the absence of the police officer; it may be video-graphed and a memorandum has to be affixed at the foot of the statement by the Magistrate.